libp2p/specs/relay/README.md

 # Circuit Relay

-> Circuit Switching in libp2p
+> Circuit Switching for libp2p, also known as TURN or Relay in Networking literature.

 ## Implementations